Delhi polls: Vote for BJP for women's respect, says Irani

 Referring to the juvenile convict in the Nirbhaya gangrape-and-murder case being freed in December 2015, the Union women and child development minister said the AAP government gave a sewing machine and Rs 10,000 to one of the convicts in the gruesome case.
 "I want to ask you whether you can expect the Aam Aadmi Party to respect the women of your families and provide security to them.

-"I have come here to request you that if you think women deserve the right of respect, you go to the polling booths on February 8 and give a befitting reply to the Aam Aadmi Party...and for the respect of women, make the BJP win," Irani said.
-She also accused the AAP of supporting the Shaheen Bagh protesters and "tukde tukde" gang.
+"I have come to request you that if you think women deserve the right of respect, go to the polling booths on February 8 and give a befitting reply to the Aam Aadmi Party...and for the respect of women, make the BJP win," Irani said.
+Accusing the AAP of supporting the Shaheen Bagh protesters and the "tukde tukde" gang, she said Deputy Chief Minister Manish Sisodia had recently said that he stood with the Shaheen Bagh protesters.

+"Kejriwalji, is this your politics?
+The residents of Sarita Vihar and other nearby areas of Shaheen Bagh have been facing a lot of problems due to the anti-CAA protests.
+"School students, office-goers get stuck in traffic jams for over two hours, but he does not care about them," she said.

+Gujarat Chief Minister Vijay Rupani also slammed the AAP dispensation, saying it had failed to honour its promises made in the run-up to the 2015 Assembly election.
+Union HRD Minister Ramesh Pokhriyal "Nishank" hit out at the Kejriwal-led party, saying it had failed to serve the people of the national capital.

 The 70-member Delhi Assembly will go to polls on February 8 and the results will be announced on February 11.